bagherilab/carcade_mapping_design_space/README.md

 |___toy/
 ```

-Files within the `full/` and `toy/` directories are sorted into subfolders by context or data type, including `coculture/`, `tissue/`, and `ranked/`.
-Files in `coculture/` folders correspond to co-culture `dish` context simulations.
-Files in `tissue/` folder correspond to `tissue` context simulations.
-Files in the `ranked/` folder enable comparison between the performance rank of the effective treatments from the realistic co-culture `dish` when used in the `tissue` context.
+where files within the `full/` and `toy/` directories are sorted into subfolders by context or data type, including `coculture/`, `tissue/`, and `ranked/`.

++ Files in `coculture/` folders correspond to co-culture `dish` context simulations.
++ Files in the `tissue/` folder correspond to `tissue` context simulations.
++ Files in the `ranked/` folder enable comparison between the performance rank of the effective treatments from the realistic co-culture `dish` when used in the `tissue` context.

 #### `toy/` directory contents